Playing Role - Right-Hand Bat & Right-Arm Off-Break Bowler

 Date of Birth - 3 February 1998

-Zak’s breakthrough season came in 2018.
-He helped Kent achieve promotion to Division 1 of the County Championship with a number of eye-catching innings.
+Zak’s breakthrough came in 2018, helping Kent gain promotion to Division 1 of the County Championship with eye-catching innings.

 By September 2018, Zak had scored his maiden first-class and County Championship century vs. Glamorgan.
-His first innings 168 coming in 257 balls (24 fours, 1 six) was only bettered in August 2020 in the Third Test vs. Pakistan.
+His 257 ball 168 (24 fours, 1 six) was only bettered in August 2020 in the Third Test vs. Pakistan.

-His first century in ListA matches came in May 2019 when Zak scored 120 in 123 balls (15 fours) vs. Middlesex in a Royal London Cup game.
+His maiden century in ListA matches came in May 2019 when Zak scored 120 in 123 balls (15 fours) vs. Middlesex in a Royal London Cup game.

-Following on from the short tour of New Zealand, Zak travelled to South Africa for the 2019-2020 test series.
-He opened the batting for England in the historic second test win at Newlands, making 25 in the second innings.
+Following on from the short tour of New Zealand, Zak travelled to South Africa for the 2019-2020 series.
+He opened the batting for England in the historic second Test win at Newlands, scoring a second innings 25.

 Zak holds sponsorship partnerships with: –